carsonbot-playground/symfony/README.md

-This is a simple playground for happy bots
+This is a playground for happy bots!